 Measuring your knitting can get confusing some times, so here’s some clarification.
-When instructed to work to a specific measurement, do not actually measure the knitting in front of you!
+When instructed to work to a specific measurement, do not actually measure the knitting in front of you, unless you know your unblocked gauge!

 If you’re measuring the piece of knitting right off your needles, you’ll be measuring your unblocked gauge, and may end up with a piece that is the wrong final measurement after it has been blocked.